CatinhoCR/couscous/README.md

 ## Build Production Version

 Production build **not tested and not meant to be used yet**.
-Added a basic initial version for reference but haven't bothered making it for real.
+Added basic one for future reference, didn't even test it.

 ```bash
 npm run build
 ```

+### Branching Strategy

+Branch `main` is protected and should not really be used.
+Admins will add approved and finished features to it when so they consider.
+**Use `dev` branch** as your base branch, we keep it updated with `main` and it's used as an integration branch. **Always branch off `dev`, and create your Pull Requests** to it. **`dev`!
+Not `main`**.
+If adding a new Feature, name your branch as so `feature/

 ### Features